Ottoman cruiser Peyk-i Şevket

-Peyk-i Şevket was a torpedo cruiser of the Ottoman Navy, built in Germany in 1906–07, the lead ship of her class, which included one other vessel.
-She was built by the Germaniawerft shipyard in Germany in 1906–07, and was delivered to the Ottoman Navy in November 1907.
+Peyk-i Şevket was a torpedo cruiser of the Ottoman Navy, built in 1906–1907, the lead ship of her class, which included one other vessel.
+She was built by the Germaniawerft shipyard in Germany, and was delivered to the Ottoman Navy in November 1907.
 The ship's primary armament consisted of three 450 mm torpedo tubes and a pair of 105 mm guns, and she was capable of a top speed of 21 kn.
 A major reconstruction in the late 1930s revised her armament and rebuilt her bow and superstructure.

-The ship was interned at British-controlled Suez at the start of the Italo-Turkish War of 1911–12, and as a result she saw no action during the conflict.
+The ship was interned at British-controlled Suez at the start of the Italo-Turkish War of 1911–1912, and as a result she saw no action during the conflict.
 During the First Balkan War in 1913, she bombarded Bulgarian troops threatening the Ottoman capital at Constantinople.
 Peyk-i Şevket was torpedoed by the British submarine HMS E11 in August 1915 during the Dardanelles Campaign of World War I. Repairs lasted until 1917, and in the final year of the war she served in the Black Sea, escorting troop ships to the Caucasus.
 Renamed Peyk in 1923, the ship continued in service with the Turkish Navy following the collapse of the Ottoman Empire until 1944, when she was decommissioned.
-She was broken up for scrap in 1953–54.
+She was broken up for scrap in 1953–1954.

 Design

 Peyk-i Şevket, classified as a torpedo cruiser by the Ottoman Navy, was also sometimes referred to as a torpedo gunboat.
 She was 80 m long, with a beam of 8.4 m and a draft of 2.5 m.
 She displaced 775 LT while on sea trials.
-The ship was powered by a pair of vertical triple-expansion engines each driving a screw propeller.
+The ship was powered by a pair of vertical triple-expansion steam engines each driving a screw propeller.
+Four coal-burning water-tube boilers provided steam for the engines, and they were vented through a pair of funnels.
 The engines were rated at 5100 ihp for a top speed of 21 kn; Peyk-i Şevket had a cruising radius of 3240 nmi.
 Her crew numbered 105 officers and enlisted men.

 Peyk-i Şevket's primary offensive armament was her three 450 mm torpedo tubes.
 One was mounted in the bow, above water, and the other two were in deck-mounted swivel launchers amidships.
 She was armed with a pair of 105 mm guns that were placed in shielded single mounts on the forecastle and quarterdeck.
-She also carried six 57 mm guns, four of which were mounted in sponsons, and a pair of 37 mm guns.
+For close-range defense against torpedo boats, she also carried six 57 mm guns, four of which were mounted in sponsons, and a pair of 37 mm guns.
 She had no armor protection.